patryk-makarewicz/hydrapp/readme.md

 # General info

-Hydrapp - app for counting your drinking water per day.
+Hydrapp - app counts the number of glasses of water consumed.

 ## Languages